 - Clicking or popping sounds when you move your jaw

-You have multiple treatment options for TMJ available to you at our office.
+You have multiple treatment options for TMJ available to you at our office in NE Calgary, AB T3J 0W8.
 Once TMJ is diagnosed, we will provide you with a treatment plan that is specific to your needs.
-Your treatment may include one or more of the following:
+We provide TMJ treatment near you, which can include one or more of the following:

 - Medications: There are a few medicines that can alleviate the symptoms of TMJ, including facial swelling and pain.

 - Night Guard: Your dentist can prescribe you a custom-made mouth guard.
 This dental appliance covers your upper and lower teeth while you sleep.
-It acts as a protective barrier against teeth grinding and can properly position your teeth for a more even bite.
+We provide night guards near you to act as a protective barrier against teeth grinding.
+They can also properly position your teeth for a more even bite.

 - Dental splints: This also functions the same way a night guard does, however, it is worn during the day and night.
 A dental splint can ease muscle tension and can stabilize the jaw.